dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

 So if wait until have completed the walk, can swap over instantly.
 But, could present changes to the GUI faster, so see how overflate goes.

+Concurrency should be core, then reserve some capacity for requested things, so that customers can load in the portal faster.

 ## Caching based on hamt blocks
 Treat each block like a Map, then be able to do rapid diffing.